-Race for Tomorrow is now available for purchase all over the world (from 18 January 2022 in US & Canada).
+Race for Tomorrow is now available for purchase all over the world.
 It's on sale by retailers in the following countries – click yours for details.

 'ONE OF THE TOP TEN BOOKS OF 2021: A work of hugely impressive breadth...
 Mundy combines individual stories with wider geopolitical analysis, solutions-driven projects and the big corporate stories that will really make a difference.'

 — Geographical, the magazine of the Royal Geographical Society

 ‘An inspiring piece of work that deserves a broad audience … Read this book both to understand the urgency of climate action, and to recognise, too, the agency we still have’